Quantile Markov Decision Process: Introduction

 \textbf{Practical Relevance of QMDP.} MDP models have been widely applied to many real-world problems including, for example, financial derivative pricing \citep{Tsitsiklis1999}, service system planning \citep{sennott_1989}, and chronic disease treatment \citep{shechter2008optimal, mason2014optimizing}.
 However, these applications do not consider the fact that many decisions are inherently risk-sensitive.
 For instance, both physicians and patients are concerned about the risk associated with different medical treatment decisions.
 Practitioners have applied the quantile objective in a variety of applications, but in a descriptive manner \citep{Berkowitz2002,austin2005use, beyerlein2014quantile}.
 Our work contributes to the adoption of quantile criteria in sequential decision making.
 In prior work there has been no clear solution to decode the full distribution of cumulative reward.
-We demonstrate that QMDP serves as a risk diagnostic to assess the inherent uncertainty.
 With a single pass of the QMDP solution algorithm, we can obtain the optimal rewards for all quantiles.
 Comparing these rewards to the quantiles of the cumulative reward under the traditional optimal MDP policy can help assess the need for adoption of a risk-sensitive framework.
 In this sense, QMDP is not a substitute for but a complement to MDP models in real-world applications.